-Senior executive position in charge of overall product strategy and technology development for a dynamic company.
+Senior executive position in charge of overall product strategy and execution for a technology company.

 Ability to formulate product vision and technology philosophy.
 Demonstrated ability to get technical teams to perform at high productivity levels.
 Track record of instilling discipline and infusing business understanding into the technology team.
 Worked with cutting-edge technology and developed products for small and large companies.
 Experience in the entire software cycle from requirements through planning, design, development, maintenance, services and support.
 Strong technical writing and interpersonal skills.

-Deep understanding of display and video advertising techniques and strategies as well as operation of advertising platform.
+Deep understanding of display, video, mobile, social and TV advertising business as well as operation of advertising platform.

 Experience designing multiple search engines, with innovative features and functions along with high performance.